adam00s/akka.net.ns20/README.md

 ## Build

-Build it just as normal akka.net
+Build it just as normal akka.net, but on master brunch (dev is not modified).

 ```
 .\build.ps1 Nuget